Legazpi, Albay: Climate

-Legazpi City features a tropical rainforest climate with copious amount of rainfall throughout the year.
-Legazpi has noticeably wetter and drier periods of the year.
-However, the city's driest month, April, still sees on average of over 150 mm of precipitation per month.
-Similar to many other cities with this climate, temperatures are relatively constant throughout the course of the year, with a mean annual average of 26.9 C. The coolest month is January with a daily mean of 25.3 C and the hottest months are jointly May and June with a daily mean of 28.1 C. The all-time record high temperature was 37.7 C on May 27, 1968, and the all-time record low temperature was 13.9 C on February 28, 1971.
+Legazpi features a tropical rainforest climate with noticeably wetter and drier periods of the year.
+However, the city's driest month of April still sees an average of over 150 mm of precipitation during the month.
+Similar to many other cities with this climate, temperatures are relatively constant throughout the course of the year with a mean annual average of 26.9 C. The coolest month is January with a daily mean of 25.3 C and the hottest months are May and June, both with a daily mean of 28.1 C. The all-time record high temperature was 37.7 C on May 27, 1968 and the all-time record low temperature was 13.9 C on February 28, 1971.

-Disaster risk reduction

-Because of its geographical location on the eastern coast of the Philippines and the close proximity of Mayon Volcano, Legazpi is vulnerable to typhoons, sea level rise and volcanic eruptions.
-To mitigate the effects of climate change and improve the city's resilience against disasters, the city government has adopted a disaster risk reduction and climate change adaptation strategy.
-The City Government of Legazpi was recognized by the National Disaster Risk Reduction Management Council (NDRRMC) as a model locality in implementing risk reduction management practices in the Philippines.

-On the provincial level, Albay has institutionalized disaster preparedness and disaster response by creating the Albay Public Safety and Emergency Management Office (APSEMO) in 1995.
-The APSEMO is tasked to design and implement a disaster risk management and reduction program.
-Its main objective is to develop more pro-active and disaster resilient communities.
-Specific disaster preparedness strategies in Albay and Legazpi include preemptive evacuation, 'zero casualty' policy, re-planning of the city's land use, mangrove reforestation, and the establishment of the Climate Change Academy as a training center for disaster risk management, evaluation of climate risk hazards and adaptive capabilities, planning, and programming.
-On March 12, 2018, Mayor Noel Rosal announced his administration's proposed plan to construct a permanent 1000-room evacuation center in Barangay Homapon for citizens living within the "eight-kilometer extended danger zone" near the volcano Mayon.